deansher/Cy/README.md

 - Social, code management, and debugging facilities inherent in the platform.

-One reasonable way of looking at Staq to see it as language and platform that are driven from the ground up by the goal of realizing Bret Victor's vision of Learnable Programming.
+One reasonable way of looking at Staq to see it as a language and platform that are driven from the ground up by the goal of realizing Bret Victor's vision of Learnable Programming.
 Staq is also inspired partly by Chris Granger's [Light Table](http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/) project, but with a belief that a new language and platform are necessary to realize the full